 e.
-For the Lord is righteous, He loves righteous deeds; the upright shall behold His face (v.7).
+For the Lord is righteous, He loves righteousness; the upright will behold His face (v.7).

 NOTES: Here is revealed the reason for God's intense hatred manifested toward the wicked: He is righteous and loves righteousness.
 If God truly loves righteousness with the greatest intensity, He will abhor evil deeds and evil men with equal intensity.